GhanGhan/Robot_Smart_Car/ReadMe.md

 # Installation
 - This project was primarily made using Visual Studio code and PlatformIO, to download both follow this guide from the [DroneBotWorkshop](https://dronebotworkshop.com/platformio/)
-- Can also use the (Arduino IDE 2)[https://docs.arduino.cc/software/ide-v2], follow this guide for dowloading and getting started
+- Can also use the [Arduino IDE 2](https://docs.arduino.cc/software/ide-v2), follow this guide for dowloading and getting started
     - This was useful for Serial plotting and debugging

 # License